 The Lord’s handiwork can literally be noticed everywhere.
 He is the Master Artist who is clearly seen in all of creation, from gorgeous sunsets to the sweet little details of a tiny animal.
 Human beings are His masterpiece, of course, intricately and wonderfully made.
 Is not the recognition and thankfulness for His loving touch in one’s life a form of Spiritual Communion?

 This idea could be looked at in a whimsical, Dr. Seuss kind of way…there’s Spiritual Communion here, there’s Spiritual Communion there, there’s Spiritual Communion everywhere, and actually you can see it anywhere, you can see it in a glance, you can even see it in a spontaneous dance, you can see it in a smile across the social distancing aisle, you can see it while blowing bubbles while trying to forget your troubles, just for fun you can look for it every day, because we’re always in the presence of the Son no matter what comes our way, so let’s notice Him in each other, even in your bratty brother or your mean mother, and remember that He is our only unconditional lover.
+Hopefully that was as fun to read as it was to think up!!

 Just as a child will delight in chasing bubbles all over the yard, people could chase His presence everywhere they roam, physically or in their thoughts, and can find Him and delight in Him also.
 An added benefit to this mindset is the boost to one’s mental health from the cultivation of positivity.
 A person’s healthy emotional outlook can have a ripple effect of uplifting one’s loved ones also!